coryshain/cdr/docs/source/formula.rst

 Transforming Variables
 ----------------------
-DTSR provides limited support for automatic variable transformations based on model formulae.
+CDR provides limited support for automatic variable transformations based on model formulae.
 As in **R** formulae, a transformation is applied by wrapping the predictor name in the transformation function.
 For example, to fit a Gamma IRF to a log transform of predictor ``A``, the following is added to the RHS::